 - Vivitrol (Naltrexone) blocks the high that comes after taking opioids.

 Common Vivitrol Side Effects

-To see, hear or feel things that are non-existent in your surroundings means that you are having hallucinations.
+Seeing, hearing, or feeling things that are non-existent in your surroundings means having hallucinations.
 Although hallucinations are not necessarily linked with any mental illness, people suffering from schizophrenia, bipolar disorder, and other psychotic conditions frequently report having hallucinations.

-Hallucination is a rare but serious side effect associated with Vivitrol (Naltrexone).
+Hallucination is a rare but severe side effect of Vivitrol (Naltrexone).
 Not everyone who takes Vivitrol reports having hallucinations.
 Vivitrol can cause the following type of hallucinations:

 - Visual hallucinations – seeing the unseen

 - Auditory hallucinations – hearing unheard voices